john-science/python_for_scientists/classes/02_data_structures/lecture_02.md

     >>> list2
     [6, 5, 4]

+It turns out that if you want to add items to a list, `.append()` is the fastest way.
+And if you want to remove elements from a list `.pop()` is the fastest way.
+Though `.pop()` only removes the last element from the list, so it is not always helpful:

+    >>> blue_box = ['S', 'I', 'D', 'R', 'A', 'T']
+    >>> blue_box.pop()
+    'T'
+    >>> blue_box.pop()
+    'A'
+    >>> blue_box.pop()
+    'R'
+    >>> print(blue_box)
+    ['S', 'I', 'D']

 ###  dictionaries

 Dictionaries in Python are similar to dictionaries in real life.
 They both have keys matched with a value.
 A real world key is a word and the value is a definition.
 In Python, a dictionary has a set of "keys" (keys can be simple things like numbers and strings) and each key has a related "value".
-The value could be something simple, like an integer, or more complicated like a list or another dictionary.
+The value could be almost anything.
 You can add, remove, and modify both keys and values in dictionaries.

 You can create an empty dictionary with just the curly braces: